exismys/Blog/blogs/2025-09-07-sine-wave-sampling.md

 $$Y = A \sin\left(2 \pi f t\right)$$

+where,
+  - $A = $ Amplitude (loudness)
+  - $f = $ Frequency (cycles per second, Hz)
+  - $t = $ Time (seconds)

-where, we multiply the period by frequency $f$ to include all the $f * t$ cycles.
+we multiply the period by frequency $f$ to include all the $f * t$ cycles.

 We need some additional concepts to actually be able to have all the points on Y axis across all the $f * t$ cycles.
-As computers are digital machins and work on descrete points instead of continuous, we introduce a concept "sample rate" (s) to represent the number of points on time axis per second.
+As computers are digital machines and work on discrete points instead of continuous, we introduce a concept "sample rate" (s) to represent the number of points on time axis per second.

 One commonly used value for sample rate is 44100, which is the standard sampling frequency for audio CDs.
 Let's define,